What is the TeenTix Pass Program?

 Can I use TeenTix to bring a group to a show?

 TeenTix works best for individuals or pairs of teenagers, but it can work for small groups, too.
-First, make sure that all of the teens who you want to bring are registered for TeenTix and have their passes.
-Passes can take up to two weeks to come in the mail, so plan ahead.
+First, make sure that all of the teens who you want to bring are registered for TeenTix and have their Passes.
 Next, call the box office of the organization that you plan to attend and ask them when would be a good date to bring a group.
 Usually, they have a good sense for which days of the week tend to sell out, and they can recommend a date when there are likely to be plenty of day-of-show tickets available.
 (But do remember that TeenTix tickets cannot be reserved in advance, so ticket availability is not guaranteed.)
 Lastly, get your group together, come on down, and enjoy the show!
-If you are an adult chaperone, remember that you’ll need to pay full price or whatever the regular rush ticket price is.
+If you are an adult chaperone, remember that you’ll need to pay full price (or whatever the regular rush ticket price is).
 If you want to bring a larger group, or need to purchase your tickets in advance, we encourage you to look into the group discounts offered by the organization you wish to attend.

 My question still isn’t answered.
 What should I do?